Awe: Awe is a sexually-selected characteristic

-Keltner and Haidt's model has been critiqued by some researchers, including by psychologist Vladimir J. Konečni.
+Keltner and Haidt's model has been critiqued by some researchers, including psychologist Vladimir J. Konečni.
 Konečni argued that people can experience awe, especially aesthetic awe (of which, according to him, a "sublime stimulus-in-context" is the principal cause) only when they are not in actual physical danger.
 Konečni postulated that the evolutionary origins of awe are from unexpected encounters with natural wonders, which would have been sexually selected for because reverence, intellectual sensitivity, emotional sensitivity, and elite membership would have been attractive characteristics in a mate, and these characteristics would also have given individuals greater access to awe-inspiring situations.
 Since high-status people are more likely to be safe from danger and to have access to awe-inspiring situations, Konečni argued that high-status people should feel awe more often than low-status people.
 However, this hypothesis has yet to be tested and verified.

 Awe increases systematic processing

 A third evolutionary theory is that awe serves to draw attention away from the self and toward the environment.
-This occurs as a way to build informational resources when in the presence of novel and complex stimuli that cannot be assimilated by current knowledge structures.
+This occurs as a way to build informational resources when one is in the presence of novel and complex stimuli that cannot be assimilated by one's current knowledge structures.
 In other words, awe functions to increase systematic, accommodative processing, and this would have been adaptive for survival.
 This hypothesis is the most recent and has received the most empirical support, as described in the section on social consequences of awe.

 Non-evolutionary theories

 Sundararajan's awe

 Humanistic/forensic psychologist Louise Sundararajan also critiqued Keltner and Haidt's model by arguing that being in the presence of a more powerful other elicits admiration, but does not require mental accommodation because admiration merely reinforces existing social hierarchies.
 Sundararajan expanded upon Keltner and Haidt's model by arguing that first, an individual must be confronted with perceived vastness.
-If an individual can assimilate this perceived vastness into her or his existing mental categories, s/he will not experience awe.
-If an individual cannot assimilate the perceived vastness, then s/he will need to accommodate to the new information (change her or his mental categories).
+If an individual can assimilate this perceived vastness into their existing mental categories, he/she will not experience awe.
+If an individual cannot assimilate the perceived vastness, then he/she will need to accommodate to the new information (change his or her mental categories).
 If this is not accomplished, an individual will experience trauma, such as developing PTSD.
-If an individual can accommodate, s/he will experience awe and wonder.
+If an individual can accommodate, he/she will experience awe and wonder.
 By this model, the same vast experience could lead to increased rigidity (when assimilation succeeds), increased flexibility (when assimilation fails but accommodation succeeds), or psychopathology (when both assimilation and accommodation fail).
 Sundararajan did not speculate on the evolutionary origins of awe.